The End of the World (Skeeter Davis song): Sonia version

-In 1990, English singer Sonia covered "End of the World".
+In 1990, British singer Sonia covered "End of the World".
 The fifth and final single from her debut album, Everybody Knows, it reached number 18 in the UK, the same chart position as the original, and number 18 too in Ireland.
 The single's B-side "Can't Help the Way That I Feel" also appeared on Sonia's debut album.
-This was her final single with Stock Aitken Waterman.
+This was her final single with Stock Aitken Waterman (SAW).

 Critical reception

-David Giles of Music Week praised this version as being a "polished" cover and "a bid for sophistication from the SAW prodigy [Sonia]", and deemed it would top the UK chart.
+David Giles of Music Week praised this version as being a "polished" cover and "a bid for sophistication from the SAW prodigy [Sonia]".